lyz508/AI_Final_Project/README.md

 # Baseline
-- This program is modified by [mymuise/gpt2-quickly](https://github.com/mymusise/gpt2-quickly)
+- This program is modified from [mymuise/gpt2-quickly](https://github.com/mymusise/gpt2-quickly)

 ## Comparison
 - Modified the loss function and training procedure